sriv-ansh/MAKAAN.COM-A_CASE_STUDY_HOUSE_PRICE_PREDICTION-/README.md

-# 🏠 Indian Housing Price Prediction 🏡
+# 🏠 Makaan.Com -:(A-CASE-STUDY) Housing Price Prediction 🏡

 Welcome to the Indian Housing Price Prediction project!
 This project leverages machine learning to predict housing prices based on various features such as house type, size, city, status (furnished, semi-furnished, unfurnished), and location.
 The project is built using Flask for the web application